stephboett/meta_CMSU/README.md

 Repository for a meta-analysis on the association between child maltreatment (CM) and adolescent substance use (SU)

+The compendium for this project comprises this GitHub repository and a project on the Open Science Framework (https://osf.io/yza3u/).

 ## Results

 The main results, as well as supplemental analyses, are presented in